Tag Archives: James Read

 Why a man was chosen to direct is beyond me, but, alas, this is the way things were at the time.

-Interestingly, another recent film that I reviewed, My Big Fat Greek Wedding (2002) would work perfectly as a now retro romantic comedy double feature along with Legally Blonde (2001).
+Interestingly, another recent film I reviewed, My Big Fat Greek Wedding (2002), would work perfectly as a retro romantic-comedy double feature with Legally Blonde (2001).

-Legally Blonde borrows much from the 1995 brilliant similar genre Clueless but is not as great as that film.
-Still, the film is an inspired effort due largely to the charms of its lead star.
+Legally Blonde borrows heavily from the 1995 brilliant, similar-genre film Clueless, but is not as great as that film.
+Still, the film is an inspired effort, largely due to the charms of its lead star.